 Processes are described in the FHL Data Standard workbook, including the following columns:

 Note: the following PL1 Process Group definitions are from the FHL Data Standard source workbook.
-They utilize a more detailed naming convention compared to the diagram above, however the numbers fo the process groups in the diagram above refer to the appropriate PL1 Process Groups in the FHL Data Standard.
+They utilize a more detailed naming convention compared to the diagram above, however the numbers for the process groups in the diagram above refer to the appropriate PL1 Process Groups in the FHL Data Standard.